Adoptive Benefit is a payment to an adopting mother or a single male who

 How to apply

-Benefit (pdf).
-Return the form together with all relevant certificates to
+(pdf).
+Return the form together with all relevant documentation to the

-the Department of Social Protection at the address listed below.
-This form is
+Department of Social Protection at the address listed below.
+This form is also

 local office or by contacting Adoptive Benefit Section at the address or